jolieip/jolieip/README.md

 * Mobile App development
 * Joining hackathons!

 ## Clubs and Affliations
-* I am a graphic designer and program manager at UW Blockchain Society.
-* Member of Society of Women Engineers, Women in Cybersecurity
+* Society of Women Engineers, Women in Cybersecurity, Association for Computing Machinery

-## Contact Me
+## 📫 Contact Me
 Feel free to reach out for a chat!
-* You can fill in the contact form on www.jolieip.com to reach me
 * LinkedIn: https://www.linkedin.com/in/jolieip/

 ## Github